-Hawaii Undergraduate Initiative at UH Manoa
+Hawaii Undergraduate Initiative (HUI)

 Hawaii AgDiscovery Program

 Hawaii AgDiscovery is a great opportunity for high school students in grades 9, 10, and 11 who are interested in agricultural science and related careers.
 If selected, students have an amazing experience planned for them: staying at the UH Manoa Campus and exploring agriculture through hands-on activities throughout Oahu Island.
 Hawaii AgDiscovery curriculum includes plant science, horticulture, entomology, wildlife sciences, veterinary sciences, traditional agriculture, dog detection, and more.
-The AgDiscovery Program 2019 online application is now open at www.aphis.usda.gov/agdiscovery.
+The AgDiscovery Program 2020 online application is now open at www.aphis.usda.gov/agdiscovery.
 The deadline to apply is March 20, 2020.